thomas-tams/mlops_02476_project/reports/README.md

 > Answer:

 ---
-We also tried to setup few different virtual machines instances during our try to get training running in the cloud.
+We also tried to setup a few different virtual machine instances during our attempt to get training running in the cloud.
 We tried to setup a simple CPU General purpose E2 instance (e2-medium (2 vCPU, 1 core, 4GB memory)) with 10 GB storage using a custom container image with our project installed.
-We also create a GPU N1 instance using NVIDIA T4 GPU instance (n1-standard-2 (1 vCPU, 7.5 GB memory)) with 100 GB storage using one of google PyTorch container images (pytorch-latest-gpu-v20241224: Google, Deep Learning VM for PyTorch 2.4 with CUDA 12.4, M127, Debian 11, Python 3.10, with PyTorch 2.4 and fast.ai preinstalled)
+We also created a GPU N1 instance using NVIDIA T4 GPU instance (n1-standard-2 (1 vCPU, 7.5 GB memory)) with 100 GB storage using one of google PyTorch container images (pytorch-latest-gpu-v20241224: Google, Deep Learning VM for PyTorch 2.4 with CUDA 12.4, M127, Debian 11, Python 3.10, with PyTorch 2.4 and fast.ai preinstalled)

-We planned to use VMs for training, however in between getting the VMs setup, getting permissions for DVC, WandB working in the cloud and service accounts setup in Google Cloud within within a limited time frame for the project, we opted to train on our local computers instead.
+We planned to use VMs for training, however inbetween getting the VMs set up, getting permissions for DVC, getting WandB working in the cloud, and service accounts set up in Google Cloud within a limited timeframe for the project, we opted to train on our local computers instead.
 This was possible seeing as the training runs were still rather quick and did have large requirements for hardware, since our model and dataset were somewhat small, atleast compared to models such as LLMs or other Deep Learning architectures.

  ---

 ### Question 19